gildera1/Heartstopper-Gay-Rights/README.md

 The sixth variable, number of times mental health was mentioned, was a quantitative variable measured by the number of times the mental health of a character was mentioned throughout the series.
 This variable was measured through observing the series and counting each related conversation.
 The values in this variable follow the structure of a quantitative variable, in that they are not categorically organized and are not subjective, rather objective facts observed through the series.

 This project requires access to the series, “Heartstopper” from Netflix, in order to be able to properly observe and replicate this project.
-It also requires a complete lack of bias, and a clear understanding of objective decisions of labels within the queer community.

-The sixth variable, number of times mental health was mentioned, was a quantitative variable measured by the number of times the mental health of a character was mentioned throughout the series.
-This variable was measured through observing the series and counting each related conversation.
-The values in this variable follow the structure of a quantitative variable, in that they are not categorically organized and are not subjective, rather objective facts observed through the series.

-This project requires access to the series, “Heartstopper” from Netflix, in order to be able to properly observe and replicate this project.
 It also requires a complete lack of bias, and a clear understanding of objective definitions of labels within the queer community.